 #1.
 Quaker Instant Oatmeal

 I am usually a fan of slow-cooking oats and recommend them to everyone, especially to those that want to lose weight.
-Still, if you need a quick alternative for those hectic mornings we all deal with, Quaker Instant Oatmeal should be your choice.
+Still, if you need a quick alternative for those hectic mornings we all deal with, Quaker, Instant Oatmeal, Maple Brown Sugar, 10 Ct should be your choice.
 This is a low-sugar variety.
 Although it contains significantly less sugar than other Quaker products, the amazing taste remains the same.

 A serving of 34 grams of this product contains 120 calories, four grams of protein, and three grams of fiber.
 It is also rich in sodium, providing no less than 290 mg per portion.
 Quaker oatmeal has an important dose of whole grain oats.
 These are packed with healthy fats, protein and fiber.